viamrobotics/docs/docs/tutorials/services/try-viam-color-detection.md

 Be aware that if you are running out of time during your rental, you can [extend your rover rental](/try-viam/reserve-a-rover/#extend-your-reservation) as long as there are no other reservations.
 {{< /alert >}}

-## Add the Vision Service to detect a color
+## Add the vision service to detect a color

 This tutorial uses the hex color #7a4f5c (a reddish color).